IBM/telco-network-cloud-drivers/content/user-guides/administration/configuration/manage-RM-timeout-values.md

 ## Introduction

-Telco Network Cloud Orchestration (TNCO) can communicate with a number of Resource Managers (RM) when executing the set of tasks of an intent.
+Telco Network Cloud Orchestration (TNC-O) can communicate with a number of Resource Managers (RM) when executing the set of tasks of an intent.
 This communication is through the OSSLM API.
 There are three timers and three associated timer configurations values which govern this relationship.

 *  `alm.http.clientReadTimeout`
 *  `alm.daytona.resource-manager.default-timeout-duration`